Sure, they look all fancy and somewhat professional, but they eventually do more harm then good, therefore they kind of suck!

 After these 5 reasons, you should agree with me that they kind of suck!

-If you still consider using them, think about this: Do you want the best SEO practices for your site in order to increase your ranking chances, and do you want more users to convert and make more money?
+If you still consider using them, think about this: Do you want the best on-page SEO practices for your WordPress site in order to increase your ranking chances, and do you want more users to convert and make more money?
 Or do you want your website to have a cool and fancy slider, which is pretty much useless?

 If you know more reasons why a website shouldn’t have sliders and carousels, or you want to convince me that sliders don’t suck, leave a comment.